forcepusher/smol-caveman/README.md

 Always use available tools (including web search and fetch) to verify your work and answers.
 Prefer fetch when possible, always for downloads.
 ```
+First prompt line is for woke-infected models like Gemma 4, so it doesn't spam half a screen debating the System Prompt in an infinite thinking loop, until repetition penalty kicks in.

 I use it for a Local LLM server.
 We're not saving tokens, we're just tired of reading the slop.
 See original copypasta sauce at https://raw.githubusercontent.com/JuliusBrussee/caveman/refs/heads/main/.cursor/skills/caveman/SKILL.md